AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/quickstart/agora_class_configure.md

-This page introduces how to configure the whiteboard, recording, and messaging features in Flexible Classroom in Agora Console.
+This page introduces how to configure the whiteboard and recording features in Flexible Classroom in Agora Console.

-<div class="alert info">Before reading this page, ensure sure that you have <a href="/en/agora-class/agora_class_enable?platform=Web" target="_blank">enabled the Flexible Classroom service</a> in Agora Console.</div>
+<div class="alert info">Before reading this page, ensure sure that you have <a href="/en/agora-class/agora_class_enable" target="_blank">enabled the Flexible Classroom service</a> in Agora Console.</div>

 ## Configure the whiteboard feature